Jogll1/JMPL/README.md

 Running the interpreter with no source file will start the in-terminal REPL.

+## Third-party code
+- <a href="https://github.com/cavaliercoder/c-stringbuilder?tab=readme-ov-file">c-stringbuilder<a> by cavaliercodernk

 ## Credits
 Implementation of the v0.1.0 interpreter was based off the book Crafting Interpreters by Bob Nystrom.